nadavrot/compressor/README.md

 # Compressor

-**Compressor** is an implementation of a modern lossless compressor that uses LZ matching and entropy coding (Finite State Entropy).
-The compressor is able to achieve compression rates that are similar to gzip, zstandard and lzfse.
+**Compressor** is an educational implementation of a modern lossless compressor.
+The compressor itself is fast and effective, and in fact can outperform gzip in both compression size and speed.
+But the code is minimal and easy to follow.
+The compressor uses modern LZ matching techniques and entropy coding.
 The compressor is written in safe rust without external dependencies.
 The code is written in a clear way for educational purposes.

-The matcher in this project has a non-trivial look-ahead parser, and uses a multi-way cache.
+The matcher in this project has a look-ahead parser, and uses a multi-way cache.
 The Finite State Entropy encoder is similar to the encoders used by zstd and lzfse.

+The technical details are [explained here](docs/details.md).

 ## Benchmark